processpark/chanorth2018-v.1/README.md

 <strong>Space for Conversation</strong>\\<strong>Space for Consideration</strong>\\<strong>Space for Implementation</strong>

  <ul>Conversation: Dinner, Text, Interpretation</ul>
-<ul>Consideration: Sleep, Dream, Associate: Verbal Reflection – Written Reflection in the Hackpad – any and all manner of visual, video, and object responses</ul>
+<ul>Consideration: Sleep, Dream, Associate: Verbal Reflection – Written Reflection in Github – any and all manner of visual, video, and object responses</ul>
   <ul>Implementation: Work/Practice, Techne, Lunch</ul>

 <p>The Process of Archiving: Archiving, documenting, and writing about the cycles of Conversation, Consideration, and Implementation, will be a key ongoing <em>process!</em> during the residency month.
 This will consist of our collective work and thinking through texts, our writing in Hackpad during consideration sessions, our conversations and insights generated during site visits, and any and all material deposited into the residency Github.